hzget/hzget.github.io/programming/basic/bdd.md

 3. **Run the Tests**:
    - The scenarios are run as part of the automated test suite.
 If the implementation of the feature matches the expected behavior, the tests pass.
-   - If the tests fail, it indicates that the application¡¯s behavior does not match the expectations, guiding the development process to address the issues.
+   - If the tests fail, it indicates that the application's behavior does not match the expectations, guiding the development process to address the issues.

 4. **Refactor and Iterate**:
    - Like in TDD, after the tests pass, the code can be refactored to improve quality while ensuring that the behavior remains consistent.